 4. What’s next in my care plan?

 If you are sick or have an ongoing condition such as knee pain that requires surgery, having a clear, defined plan for moving forward empowers you to take charge of your health.
 It also helps you manage your schedule if you need to miss work or arrange for care.

 “Always ask your doctor questions regarding your care and participate in the decision-making collaboratively so that your care is tailored to your specific needs,” Dr. Taroyan says.

 5. Am I up-to-date on my health tests and shots based on my age and health?

 Immunizations, screenings and other routine care are normal for children yet often overlooked in adults.
 According to Dr. Orrange and Dr. Taroyan, check with your primary care doctor to make sure you have the latest immunizations for influenza, HPV and TB.

 6. Can I get a copy of my records?

 You have a right to receive copies of all your medical records.
 When making a request, your doctor’s office will require you to sign a medical release form.

 “When patients at Keck Medicine of USC enroll in the patient portal (easily completed during a visit), they have access to lab and other test results,” Dr. Orrange says.
 “They can also direct-message their physician.”

 Looking for a primary care physician who offers a holistic approach to your care?
-Primary care providers at Keck Medicine of USC will approach your medical concerns in the context of your physical, emotional and social environment.
-If you are local to Southern California and in search of a primary care physician, schedule an appointment by calling (800) USC-CARE (800-872-2273) or visiting www.keckmedicine.org/request-an-appointment/.
+Primary care providers at Keck Medicine of USC offer exceptional, comprehensive care.
+If you’re local to Southern California and in search of a primary care physician, schedule an appointment by calling (800) USC-CARE (800-872-2273) or visiting wwkeckmedicine.wpengine.com/request-an-appointment/.